Ravenna/llmsTxtGenerator/content/collections/jobs/mid-level-laravel-developer.md

       -
         type: text
         text: 'We hope to hear from you soon!'
-short_description: 'We are looking to hire a full-stack developer to work closely with our team at Ravenna to produce engaging products for our customers.
-Your time will be spent across the stack, sometimes more focused on the backend, other times writing or tweaking the frontend.'
+short_description: 'We are looking to hire a full-stack developer to work closely with our team at Ravenna to produce engaging products for our customers.'
+thumbnail: laravel-dev.webp
 ---
 Wanted!
 Full Stack Laravel developer